 - Completely dry flavor with no sweetness.

-- Aged in neutral oak barrels for twelve months.
+- Aged in neutral oak barrels for eighteen months.

 - Unfiltered, unpasteurized, unfined and produced with limited intervention and no industrial practices.

 - Bottle conditioned to produce carbonation naturally.